 The priority list is designed to approximate the likely wishes of as many individuals as possible.
-Empirical research on surrogate decision-making indicates that most Americans choose close relatives as their health care agents, with spouses being the most common first choice and children being the most common second choice.
+Empirical research on surrogate decision-making indicates that most Americans choose close relatives as their health-care agents, with spouses being the most common first choice and children being the most common second choice.
 See Nina A. Kohn & Jeremy A. Blumenthal, Designating Health Care Decision-Makers for Patients without Advance Directives: A Psychological Critique, 42 GEORGIA LAW REVIEW 979, 990 (2008).
-Consistent with this, spouses and domestic partners are given top priority in this Act's priority list, and adult children are placed in the next priority group.
-Nevertheless, the priority list may be a poor fit for some individuals, and this is yet another reason to reduce barriers to execution of powers of attorney for healthcare elsewhere in this Act.
+Consistent with this, spouses and domestic partners are given top priority in the Act's priority list, and adult children are placed in the next priority group.
+Nevertheless, the priority list may be a poor fit for some individuals, and this is yet another reason why the Act attempts to encourage the use of powers of attorney for health care by, in other provisions, reducing the barriers to execution of powers of attorney for health care.

-By adopting a priority list, this Act rejects an alternative approach taken by a minority of states that gives a patient's physician substantial discretion to select among potential surrogates.
+By adopting a priority list, the Act rejects an alternative approach taken by a minority of states that gives a patient's physician substantial discretion to select among potential surrogates.
 This choice reflects several considerations.
 First, the Act's approach appears to be more consistent with the preferences of most Americans.
-Id. (reviewing empirical literature on surrogate decision-making preferences and concluding that "fixed priority lists ... appear to do a reasonable job of capturing the process preferences of the majority").
+Id (reviewing empirical literature on surrogate decisionmaking preferences and concluding that "fixed priority lists ... appear to do a reasonable job of capturing the process preferences of the majority").
 Second, one role of the surrogate is to provide a check on health-care professionals.
 If health-care professionals have discretion to choose among potential surrogates, they would have the ability to choose surrogates whose views accord with their own, thus blunting any ability for the surrogate to serve as such a check.
 Third, many Americans do not have a close and trusting relationship with a physician.
 The physician treating the individual may not know the individual's values and preferences to the extent that would allow the physician to select a surrogate based on more than convenience or the physician's own assessment of a potential surrogate's capacities.
 Fourth, although it adopts a clear priority list, the Act does empower a responsible health-care professional to recognize a surrogate other than one with top priority under the limited circumstances set forth in subsection (d).